 We would all be lucky to have a reputation as stellar as Dan Wesson revolvers do.
 Unfortunately, hope as gun owners did, DW didn’t manufacture any for many years.
-Except for only a few special runs, newly-manufactured Dan Wesson revolvers have been as rare as a unicorn since about 1998.
+Except for only a few special runs, newly manufactured Dan Wesson firearms have been as rare as a unicorn since about 1998.
 And, I believe, altogether non-existent since about 2005.
-Thankfully CZ-USA, which has owned DW for a decade now, has decided to expand its product line and get back into the wheel gun game.
+Thankfully CZ-USA, which has owned DW for a decade now, has decided to expand its product line and get back into the wheel-gun game.
 The first revolver out of the gate is. . .

-Dan Wesson revolvers were always unique in that their barrels were easily swappable without the services of a gunsmith.
-One frame could suit multiple uses, snubby to 10″ compensated hunting barrel with rail.
-The first question on many folks’ minds will be whether or not these new guns perform the same trick.
+Dan Wesson revolvers were always unique with their interchangeable barrels that are easily swappable without the services of a gunsmith.
+With the interchangeable barrel system, one frame could suit multiple uses, snubby to 10-inch compensated hunting barrel with rail.
+The first question on many folks’ minds will be whether or not these new double-action revolvers perform the same trick.
 Opening up the case answers that question:

-Not only can the new 715 change out newly-made shoes (or hats, or whatever part the barrel equates to), but it will accept your entire collection of old DW barrels.
-It comes with the tools necessary to do the swap correctly — a barrel nut wrench and a shim, which you use like a spark plug gap gauge to set the proper space between forcing cone and cylinder.
+Not only can the new Dan Wesson 715 revolver change out newly made shoes (or hats, or whatever part the barrel equates to), but it will accept your entire collection of old DW barrels.
+It comes with the tools necessary to do the swap correctly — a barrel nut wrench and a shim, which you use like a spark-plug gap gauge to set the proper space between forcing cone and cylinder.

 Proper gappage, incidentally, looks like this:

 Part of the Dan Wesson model’s solid reputation was superb accuracy.
 In addition to the normal things like tight tolerances and precise machining, this unique barrel system is supposed to lead to improved accuracy as well.
 The barrel is “tensioned” by the shroud — torquing that nut down pulls the barrel forwards, keeping it under tension and really locking it solid.